tez-capital/docs.tez.capital_content/en/tezbake/tutorials/per-block-votes.md

 - **Per-block votes are NOT the same as protocol upgrade votes.** Protocol upgrade voting (YAY/NAY/PASS on proposals like Paris, Tallinn, etc.) is handled through [TezGov](https://gov.tez.capital).
 Per-block votes are configured on your node.
 - **TezGov does NOT manage per-block votes.** You must edit the vote file manually on your baking node.
-- **Changes take effect after restart.** Simply editing the file is not enough — you must restart the baker.
+- **Changes take effect immediately.** The baker reads the vote file each time it bakes a block — no restart needed.
 - **Your vote is public.** Anyone can see your per-block votes by inspecting the blocks you produce on a block explorer.

 ---